 This type of policy covers you only for a period of one year.
 At the end of the year, the policy expires and has to be renewed again.

 As you keep renewing the policy year after year, the premiums increase gradually.
 This type of policy is only beneficial in cases where you are in need of temporary coverage for a very brief amount of time.

 A whole life insurance policy is designed to cover you throughout your life.
 That is why it is also referred to as permanent life insurance.
 Unlike a term life insurance policy, there is no specific term period and the policy stays in effect as long as the premiums are paid regularly.

 It is the amount your beneficiary stands to receive in the event of your death.

-This is a unique feature which is only available in whole life policies.
+This is a unique feature that is only available in whole life policies.
 The insurance company allocates a portion of your premiums to a savings component known as cash value.
 It continues to accrue interest for the entire duration of the policy.
 The rate of interest is determined by the insurance company.

 This is a feature available only in certain types of whole life policies.
 These policies are structured in a way that you are not only a policyholder but also an investor or stockholder in the insurance company.
 So, the company shares its profits with all the policyholders by paying dividends.

 For whole life policies, the premium usually remains the same throughout the policy’s duration.
-As is the case with term life policies, the amount of premium you pay depends on a range of factors like age, health condition, occupation, lifestyle, and coverage amount.
+As is the case with term life policies, the amount of premium you pay depends on a range of factors like age, health condition, occupation, lifestyle, and the coverage amount.
 Whole life insurance costs more than term life insurance.